posit-dev/rsconnect-python/README.md

 remain unchanged.
 If you don't specify any variables, all of the existing variables will remain unchanged.

+Environment variables are set on the content item before the content bundle is uploaded and deployed.
+If the deployment fails, the new environment variables will still take effect.

 ### Network Options

 When specifying information that `rsconnect` needs to be able to interact with RStudio